Goodman-liyu/CleanSheet/README.md

 ## License

 **NOTICE**: This software is available for use free of charge for academic research use only.
-Commercial users, for profit companies or consultants, and non-profit institutions not qualifying as *academic research* must contact `yunjiege@whu.edu.cn` for a separate license.
+Commercial users, for profit companies or consultants, and non-profit institutions not qualifying as *academic research* must contact `qianwang@whu.edu.cn` for a separate license.